artsy/elderfield/README.md

 * Alexa, ask Artsy about Pablo Picasso.
 * Alexa, ask Artsy for shows in Brooklyn.
 * Alexa, ask Artsy for shows around Manhattan.
-* Alexa, ask Artsy shows in Brooklyn.
+* Alexa, ask Artsy for current shows in Brooklyn.

 ### Deploying to AWS Lambda